isomerpages/nlb-biblioasia/_apr-to-jun-2024/A Plethora of Tongues: Multilingualism in 1950s Malayan Writing.md

 It is within this context that an interesting linguistic phenomenon emerged among a new generation of Malayan Chinese writers in the 1950s.
 This was namely the representation of Chinese dialects and, to a lesser extent, colloquial Malay (also known as Bazaar Malay) in fictional works composed in standard written Chinese.
 Miao Xiu (1920–80) was one of the most prolific writers in this period who used this technique.

-Born in Singapore, Miao Xiu contributed an article to the _Sin Chew Jit Poh_ on 28 February 1948 under the pseudonym Wen Renjun, where he clearly expressed his support for the Malayan-Chinese Literature School.[^7] Hence, his writing unsurprisingly features Chinese dialects and colloquial expressions (including vulgarities) as the use of place-based language is one of the principal means through which the locale-specificity of Malayan Chinese literature can be manifested.
+Born in Singapore, Miao Xiu (under the pseudonym Wen Renjun) clearly expressed support for the Malayan-Chinese Literature School in an article he contributed to the _Sin Chew Jit Poh_ on 28 February 1948.[^7] Hence, his writing unsurprisingly features Chinese dialects and colloquial expressions (including vulgarities) as the use of place-based language is one of the principal means through which the locale-specificity of Malayan Chinese literature can be manifested.

   <img src="/images/Online%20Only%20Articles/A%20Plethora%20of%20Tongues/pg270_aug11005_crop_edited.jpg" style="width: 95%;">